jmike/macos-dev-setup/secure-mac-osx-yosemite.md

 #### Disable Safari Spotlight Suggestions

-You would think that by disabling Spotlight Suggestions you are done with Spotlight  - you are wrong.
+You might think that by disabling Spotlight Suggestions you are done  - you are wrong.

 1. Go to `Safari > Preferences > Search`;
 2. Uncheck the _Include Spotlight Suggestions_ option.